swanseacon/swanseacon.github.io/_posts/2018-07-14-meet-the-speaker-dave-stokes.markdown

 The audience is very sharp and it is always a joy to talk to a great audience.
 That and Viv Richards keeps promissing to introduce me to Catherine Zeta-Jones when she comes to the conference.
 Viv: Is she still planning on attending this year??

 #### Are there any sessions other than your own which you are looking forward to at SwanseaCon?
 I'm here for the argument, How to build products people care about, and Questioning Requirements.
-I generally recommend first time conferce attendees attend one session on a subjext they know zero about to expand their horizons.
+I generally recommend first time conferce attendees attend one session on a subject they know zero about to expand their horizons.
 That is if there is a hole in your schedule where there are no must attend sessions and that is often hard to do at Swanseacon.
 And if you have questions for any speaker, please ask -- even if it is before/after their talk as all the presenters love to sahre their knowledge.

 #### Did you enjoy this post?